-This work is copyright, however material from this publication may be copied and published by State or Federal Government Agencies without permission of the Inspector of the LECC on the condition that the meaning of the material is not altered and the Inspector of the LECC is acknowledged as the source of the material.
+Inspector of the Law Enforcement Conduct Commis This work is copyright, however material from this s publication may be copied and published by State or Federal Government Agenci the LECC on the condition that the meaning of the material is not altered and the Inspector of the LECC is acknowledged as the source of the material.
 Any other persons or bodies wishing to use material must seek permission.